10 things you should know before giving up sugar

 A friend showed up at my house this summer looking nothing short of fabulous.
 She’s always been healthy, a runner and health-food nut, but somehow something had taken her to a whole new level of loveliness.
 I quizzed her to discover she’d done Sarah Wilson’s 8-week ‘I Quit Sugar’ programme.
 This was something I had to try.

 However, it soon became clear it was not for the faint-hearted.
 Quitting sugar, Sarah-style, involved giving up all fruit, all sweeteners (natural and artificial) and most alcohols.

 Still, I thought I knew what I was getting into.
 Apparently I didn’t.
-Here are ten things I wish I’d known before giving up the sweet stuff…
+Here are 10 things I wish I’d known before giving up the sweet stuff…

 1. Cravings can be conquered

 Everyone has a weakness.
 Mine is chocolate.
 I absolutely adore it but the addiction has always been a source of irritation.
 I’ve lost count of the number of times I’ve tried to give it up (and failed).
 I knew this craving wasn’t going down without a fight.
 My olfactory system (sense of smell) went into overdrive and I could sniff out chocolate from a superhuman distance.
 Within a week (a week!), the mental battle had dissipated.

 2. Deprivation tastes better on a shared journey

 If you’re going to give up sugar, it’s definitely worth bringing in reinforcements.
 Knowing that I’d have to fess up to a friend if I’d fallen off the wagon was a great motivator.
-It was helpful to be able to share sugar-swap discoveries, gloat over righteous food choices and commiserate together through the detox symptoms.
+It was helpful to be able to share sugar-swap discoveries, celebrate making healthy food choices and commiserate together through the detox symptoms.

 3. Strange side effects